The high type quadratic Siegel disks are Jordan domains: Optimality of Herman condition

-Herman's condition is not easy to verify in general.
-Yoccoz gave this condition an arithmetical characterization and hence it is more easier to check whether an irrational number belongs to Herman's type or not.
-In this section, we first recall Yoccoz's characterization and then show that Herman's condition is equivalent to the set defined in \S\ref{subsec-new-class} if the irrational numbers are sufficiently high type.
+Herman condition is not easy to verify in general.
+Yoccoz gave this condition an arithmetic characterization so that one can check easily whether an irrational number is of Herman type.
+In this section, we first recall Yoccoz's characterization and then prove that under the high type condition, an irrational number is of Herman type if and only if it belongs to the set $\widetilde{\MH}_N$ defined in \S\ref{subsec-new-class}.